 Acknowledgements.
-E. Carboni, R. G. Grainger and T. A. Mather were supported by the NERC Centre for Observation and Modelling of Earthquakes, Volcanoes, and Tectonics (COMET).
-We thank JASMIN for the fast processing of our retrieval scheme, CEDA and EUMETSAT for IASI lev1 dataset, CEDA and ECMWF for atmospheric profiles.
+Elisa Carboni, Roy G. Grainger and Tamsin A. Mather were supported by the NERC Centre for Observation and Modelling of Earthquakes, Volcanoes, and Tectonics (COMET).
+We thank JASMIN for the fast processing of our retrieval scheme, CEDA and EUMETSAT for IASI level 1 data set, and CEDA and ECMWF for atmospheric profiles.
 We thank the reviewers for their constructive comments.